patryk1999/DECO7381/README.md

 The application have a Django backend with an sqlite3 database.
 Django channels is used to handle websocket connections and function as a signalling server for WebRTC.

 ### Running backend

 First install all the required packages by running
 `pip install -r requirements.txt`

 Run dev server `python manage.py runserver`

+## Frontend

+### RoomScreen
+The Room screen in the frontend functions as a mediator.
+Facilitating a connection between the two runners using WebRTC technology.
+When both runners are ready a video call will commence and a start run button will allow for the run to start.

 ## Running frontend